phfsac/barbershop-app/README.md

-# barbershop-app
+# Barbershop App ( Study only )
-An test app where you can find barbershops near you and book an appointment for a haircut and shave.
+A test application where you can find barbershops near you and make an appointment for a service.

-# I'm using this project to learn about java in back-end and react for front-end.
+### NOTE: I'm using this project to learn more about git and github, also taking the opportunity to learn about java (back-end) and react (front-end).